airtai/faststream/.faststream_gen/nats/examples/direct.md

 ```

 !!! note
-    Note that all consumers are subscribed using the same `queue_group`: within the same service, this does not make sense, since messages will come to these handlers in turn.
+    Note that all consumers are subscribed using the same `queue_group`.
+Within the same service, this does not make sense, since messages will come to these handlers in turn.
-    Here we emulate the work of several consumers and load balancing between them.
+    Here, we emulate the work of several consumers and load balancing between them.

-### Message distribution
+### Message Distribution

 Now the distribution of messages between these consumers will look like this: